oktadev/okta-blog/_source/_posts/2022-01-18-deploy-dotnet-container-aws-fargate.md

 Set the **Task memory (GB)** to 0.5 GB.
 Set the **Task CPU** to 0.25 vCPU.

 .NET Core applications are very efficient, as are containers.
-For many applications, you'll find you can serve many requests with smaller boxes than you might typically be accustomed to.
+For many applications, you'll find you can serve many requests with smaller boxes than you might expect.

 {% img blog/dotnet-aws-ecs-fargate/21-TaskSize.PNG alt:"Task size" width:"800" %}{: .center-image }